Skip to main content

 Vary the content

-Students often search for video material from the web themselves to get other versions of explanations or extra in-depth descriptions.
-It is often found when it comes to different explanatory models on mathematical excercises.
+Students often search for video material from the web themselves to get alternative explanations or extra in-depth descriptions.
+For example, it is common when students want different explanatory models on mathematical excercises.
 Students are asking for more options on how to calculate excercises to broaden and deepen their knowledge.
-This is not to be confused with pushing multiple things into the same video, but rather varying that information you already have in the video.
+However, this does not mean that you as a teacher should overload your videos with more things, but rather vary how you present pre-existing material.
+For example, you can explain key concepts both formally and informally, or visualize a text-based example.

 Have a clear and well-thought-out course design around the video